johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Task 2: Sharing Your ChatGPT Conversations on GitHub
 ====
-In this task I will show you how to share you ChatGPT conversations with fellow developers.
+In this task shows you how to share you ChatGPT conversations with fellow developers.
 Sharing ChatGPT conversations with other developers can be beneficial for several reasons:

-- Collaborative Problem Solving:
+- Collaborative Problem Solving
-- Learning and Knowledge Sharing:
+- Learning and Knowledge Sharing
-- Code Review and Improvement:
+- Code Review and Improvement
-- Getting Diverse Perspectives:
+- Getting Diverse Perspectives
-- Best Practices and Tips:
+- Best Practices and Tips
-- Avoiding Pitfalls:
+- Avoiding Pitfalls
-- Building a Supportive Community:
+- Building a Supportive Community
 - Ethical Considerations
-- Innovation and Exploration:
+- Innovation and Exploration

-1. Once you are ready to share your converstions, following the screenshots below to generate and copy a URL/Link.
-NB: Don't worry, your details will NOT be visible after the conversation link is generated, it will be automatically changed to "Anonymous".
+1. Once you are ready to share your converstions, following the screenshots below to generate and copy a URL/Link. **Note: Don't worry, your details will NOT be visible after the conversation link is generated, it will be automatically changed to ```Anonymous```**.

    <img src="/teaching/CS472/Timetable/GPT/share1.png" alt="ShareChatGPTConversations" style="width:612px;height:314px;" align="center">

    <img src="/teaching/CS472/Timetable/GPT/share2.png" alt="ShareChatGPTConversations" style="width:612px;height:314px;" align="center">

-2. After copying the link, there are many places on GitHub where you can share you conversation depending on the activity you are doing.
-For example, if you used ChatGPT to help you solve a bug, it would be better to add the link in the `PR` description.
+2. After copying the link, there are many places on GitHub where you can share your conversation (e.g., inside a PR, Issue, or Commit message).
+For example, if you used ChatGPT to help you solve a bug, it would be better to add the link in the `PR` description of `PR` review comment.
 See the below:
    - Adding your conversation link in PR description

     <img src="/teaching/CS472/Timetable/GPT/share-review-1.png" alt="ShareChatGPTConversations" style="width:612px;height:314px;" align="center">